What is the Three Fund Portfolio? The three-fund portfolio is a lazy portfolio that consists of …

 – Charles D. Ellis

-Charles D. Ellis has written one of the most famous investment books of all time:
+Charles D. Ellis has written one of the most famous investment books of all time.
+It is called Winning The Loser’s Game:

 His book Winning The Loser’s Game is part of the canon of investing literature, in my opinion.